 Skin cancer is amongst the most commonly diagnosed cancers in the United States.
+Sun exposure is one of the leading causes of basal cell carcinoma, actinic keratoses, sebaceous carcinoma, and many other types of skin cancer.
 And even if you’ve worn your wide-brimmed hat, applied your sunscreen, and stayed in the shade — there’s still a chance that skin cancer might affect you at some point in your life.
 Regularly checking your body for any abnormalities on the skin is beneficial for identifying skin cancer.

 Diet and Vitamins

 Scientists have found that some properties of vitamin C cause it to be toxic to cancerous cells.
 Although evidence hasn’t shown that it prevents or decreases skin cancer cases, studies have made the correlation between higher levels of vitamin C in the blood and a lower overall risk of cancer deaths.
-Enjoy a daily dose of vitamin C from foods like orange, limes, raspberries, strawberries, and leafy greens.
+To take full advantage of this natural remedy, enjoy a daily dose of vitamin C from foods like orange, limes, raspberries, strawberries, and leafy greens.

 When it comes to natural remedies for skin cancer, Vitamin E is somewhat of a wonder antioxidant.
 It helps prevent damage from free radicals, absorbs the energy from UV light, has anti-inflammatory properties, and also improves the skin and vein’s ability to protect.
 Get your intake of vitamin E from almonds and nuts, sunflower seeds, and spinach.